2007 World Twenty20 final: Road to the final

 In Group D, after initial games against Scotland, rivals India and Pakistan met at Kingsmead Cricket Ground, Durban, South Africa.
 After India got to 141 for 9 in their twenty overs, a Misbah-ul-Haq run-out on the last ball of the game saw the match head into a bowl-out which India won 3–0 with Virender Sehwag, Harbhajan Singh and Robin Uthappa scoring for India.

 In the Super 8s, India lost to New Zealand by 10 runs.
 India then defeated England and host South Africa by 18 and 37 runs.
 Meanwhile, Pakistan beat Sri Lanka by 33 runs.
 Pakistan also defeated Australia and chased Bangladesh to win by four wickets.

 The first semi-final was a tight contest between Pakistan and New Zealand, which Pakistan won by six wickets.
 India faced Australia in the second semi-final match, the lead alternating until India turned it around to win their spot in the final.

+Preview

+Ahead of the final, Pakistani newspapers predicted a victory for Pakistan due to the fact that the match would be held during the month of Ramadan.
+Sambit Bal wrote on ESPNcricinfo that "There is little to choose between the teams, and it might just boil down to who can hold their nerve best."